Mohammedkb/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk Histogram](figure/Histogram-1.png)

-Calculate the mean and median of the total number of steps taken per day.
+#### 3. Calculate and report the mean and median of the total number of steps taken per day.

 ```r